 Please note, participation in the KSA requires a cell phone, laptop, or tablet that can access the internet.
 Our moderator will use an online audience response system to administer the KSA.
 The fee for this add-on session does not include the charge the ABFM assesses you for your family medicine certification.

 Whether you participate in both weekends or just one, you will receive a comprehensive review of the essentials of family medicine.

-The Ohio Academy of Family Physicians (OAFP) has negotiated a group room rate of $129 per room, per night at the Renaissance Columbus Westerville-Polaris Hotel located at 409 Altair Parkway in Westerville.
-For accommodations, please call the hotel reservation desk at 614.882.6800.
+The Ohio Academy of Family Physicians (OAFP) has negotiated a group room rate of $149 per room, per night at the Renaissance Columbus Westerville-Polaris Hotel located at 409 Altair Parkway in Westerville.
+For accommodations, please call the hotel reservation desk at 614.882.6800 or reserve your rooms.
 Please tell the reservationist you are with the OAFP in order to receive the discounted rate.
-The group cut-off deadline for Course 1 is Friday, December 23, and for Course 2 is Saturday, January 7, 2023.
+The group cut-off deadline for Course 1 is Monday, December 18, and for Course 2 is Friday, January 5, 2024.

-Application for CME credit will be filed with the American Academy of Family Physicians.
-Based upon credit granted in previous years, we anticipate approval of approximately 28 live Prescribed credits.
+Application for continuing medical educational credit will be filed with the American Academy of Family Physicians.

 - AmeriHealth Caritas Ohio